IonicaBizau/ssh-remote/README.md

 # `$ ssh-remote` [![Donate now][donate-now]][paypal-donations]

-Changes the remote url to ssh type.
+Automagically switch on the SSH remote url in a Git repository.

 Sometimes it happens to have repositories closed with http(s) protocol.
 I have 2FA enabled on GitHub and my password is complicated anyway.
 Since I